 DIFFERENCES No. of diff.
-Description of main differences Main differences on whice level: n which Justification MAIN AREAS Details: Int.
+Description of main differences Main di level: fferences o Justification MAIN AREAS Details: Int.
 Nat.gov.
 Nat. priv.
-Origin of 15 Origin of animals = = + Care (Precaution), animals Risk of BSE
+Origin of animals 15 Origin of animals = = + Care (Precaution), Risk of BSE

 The consumer surveys of Zanoli et al. (2004) show a strong interest of many consumers in animal welfare but no interest or only little specific interest in the origin of organic animals with the exception of the UK.
 In the UK both the government regulation and the Soil Association standards have stricter provisions for bought in livestock from conventional farms and these requirements are justified by the standards experts with reduced health risks of the consumers due to possible residues of prohibited inputs.
 The German standard Naturland and the UK experts justified the prohibition of buying in of conventional cattle with the BSE risk.